-- Total catch (t) for the BSAI skate assemblage is updated from 2003 to 2008 due to changes in the Alaska Regional Office's Catch Accounting System, and partial 2009 data are presented. - Biomass estimates from the 2009 EBS shelf survey are incorporated for all species. - Catch and survey length composition data are updated. - Maps of Alaska skate and Bering skate distribution have been updated with 2007 & 2008 trawl survey data.
+- Total catch (t) for the BSAI skate assemblage has been updated through October 10, 2010. - Biomass estimates from the 2010 EBS shelf, EBS slope, and Aleutian Islands surveys were incorporated for all species. - Fishery and survey length composition data have been updated.